-Note: Security options like IEEE802.1x and WPA-EAP uses radius server for authentication and accounting.
-You may not use different secret key for each VAP.
-Or you should configure only for one SSID with radius authentication.
+\ Note: Security options like IEEE802.1x and WPA-EAP use the radius server for authentication and accounting.
+You may not use a different secret key for each VAP, otherwise you should configure only for one SSID with a radius authentication.